Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Symmetry enforcement in quantum simulations

 Methods in the third category employ unitaries that preserve symmetries by construction.
 In general, a unitary operator can be expressed either as $\exp(-iH)$ with a Hermitian generator $H$, as in time evolution and quantum phase estimation \cite{Kitaev.1995.quant-ph/9511026}, or as $\exp(A)$ with an anti-Hermitian generator $A$, which is typical in ansatz construction.
 Of these two forms, the latter has received considerable attention, because electronic-structure simulations are a key target for current noisy and near-fault-tolerant quantum hardware.
 Notable examples in this family of methods are the quantum-number-preserving (QNP) gate fabric \cite{Anselmetti.2021.10.1088/1367-2630/ac2cb3}, the discretely optimized variational quantum eigensolver (DISCO-VQE) \cite{Burton.2023.10.1038/s41534-023-00744-2}, and the tiled unitary product states (tUPS) approach \cite{Burton.2024.10.1103/PhysRevResearch.6.023300}.
 These schemes rely on essentially the same set of elementary, symmetry-preserving unitaries, namely, the singlet spin-adapted singles and perfect pairing doubles operator pool.
-They rigorously enforce the particle-number, $S_z$, and $S^2$ symmetries, but need to violate spatial symmetry to attain universality.
+This pool typically enforces the particle-number, $S_z$, and $S^2$ symmetries, but generally requires spatial-symmetry-violating operators to attain universality \cite{Magoulas.2026.10.1063/5.0316482}.
 As a result, quantum simulations based on these techniques may variationally collapse to states with undesired symmetry.

-\section{Generators of Symmetry-Adapted Fermionic Unitaries}
+\section{Generators of symmetry-adapted fermionic unitaries}

 Arguably the most natural approach to locally enforce the key symmetries relevant to molecular quantum simulations is to employ operator pools relying on fermionic excitation operators, typically based on the unitary extension \cite{Kutzelnigg.1977.10.1007/978-1-4757-0887-5_5,Kutzelnigg.1982.10.1063/1.444231,Kutzelnigg.1983.10.1063/1.446313,Kutzelnigg.1984.10.1063/1.446736,Bartlett.1989.10.1016/S0009-2614(89)87372-5,Szalay.1995.10.1063/1.469641,Taube.2006.10.1002/qua.21198,Cooper.2010.10.1063/1.3520564,Evangelista.2011.10.1063/1.3598471,Harsha.2018.10.1063/1.5011033,Filip.2020.10.1063/5.0026141,Freericks.2022.10.3390/sym14030494,Anand.2022.10.1039/d1cs00932j} of coupled-cluster theory \cite{Coester.1958.10.1016/0029-5582(58)90280-3,Coester.1960.10.1016/0029-5582(60)90140-1,Cizek.1966.10.1063/1.1727484,Cizek.1969.10.1002/9780470143599.ch2,Cizek.1971.10.1002/qua.560050402,Paldus.1972.10.1103/PhysRevA.5.50}.
 The most widely used pool in this category consists of anti-Hermitian fermionic generalized single,